 Explore My Interests Inventory

-As a result of this activity students will be able to:
+As a result of this activity you will be able to:

 - Clearly articulate your interests.

-- State why you like or do not like something.
+- Articulate why you like or do not like something.

 - Answer each question but before moving to the next one ask yourself: